aluhrs/Optimal_Bike_Share_Locations/README.md

 I set up my postgres (http://postgresapp.com/) database with three tables - the current stations, the data from the crowd sourcing website, and the optimized locations created from the clustering algorithm.
 Using Google Maps Elevation and Places API, I pulled elevation and points of interest data for each crowd sourced point.

 ###Ranking Points:
-If a single point has a similiar elevation to its surrounding points, the point would be ranked higher.
-I ranked a point higher if it located within a certain distance to either grocery stores, transportation, restaurants, parks, movie theaters, or shopping malls.
+If a single point has similiar elevation to its surrounding points, the point would be ranked higher.
+I also ranked a point higher if it located within a certain distance to either grocery stores, transportation, restaurants, parks, movie theaters, or shopping malls.

 ###User Experience:
 To create the fastest speeds and the best user experience, I ran all of the calculations beforehand.
 The optimal locations data is flagged with keys in the database, such as 'e' for elevation.
 For scalability, caching optimizations could be made.

 ###Possible Improvements:
 I could improve my app by adding additional options such as crime or proximity to bike friendly routes.
-A more expansive improvement would be dynamically pulling updated votes on the crowd sourcing webpage.
+A more expansive improvement would be dynamically pulling newly created votes on the crowd sourcing webpage.
 A new vote would update my database, which would then the recalculate the optimal locations.

 ###Technologies Used:
 1. Python/Javascript/jQuery/HTML/CSS/JSON/ajax